krissh-the-dev/krissh-the-dev/README.md

 ### Hi there 👋
-# I am Krisha Moorthy
+# I am Krishna Moorthy
 ### a web developer

 - 🔭 I’m currently looking for some interesting projects to work!